-If your child is applying to private schools, an important factor in their admissions will be the interview.
+If your child is applying to independent schools, an important factor in their admissions will be the interview.
 While each student will have a unique experience with the interview, you can still help them to prepare.

 1. Research the School